 Network Support Technician Jobs in USA with Visa Sponsorship

-Network Support Technicians can qualify for H-1B sponsorship if the role requires a bachelor's degree in computer science, information technology, or related field.
+Network Support Technicians can qualify for H-1B visa sponsorship if the role requires a bachelor's degree in computer science, information technology, or related field.
 While basic help desk positions typically don't meet specialty occupation requirements, roles involving network design, security implementation, or enterprise infrastructure management often do.
 For detailed occupation requirements, see the O*NET profile.

 See All Network Support Technician Jobs